-Further, the Sabah authorities are still hoping that it would still be possible to obtain some egg cells from Iman for a potential collaboration with Indonesia to reproduce the species through artificial insemination.
+Further, the Sabah authorities still hope that it would be possible to obtain some egg cells from Iman for a potential collaboration with Indonesia to reproduce the species through artificial insemination.

 Liew said Sabah was still keen to pursue the MoU despite Iman’s death.

 “For Sabah, that includes the management of female Sumatran rhinos with reproductive pathology, safe harvesting of gametes from living rhinos, and cell culture,” she added.